Photos by the author

 Stand-up comedy is not an artistic pursuit, nor is it an altruistic one, in spite of what that thought-provoking meme of Louis C.K. you just shared on your Facebook wall might imply.
 It is performed for utterly self-serving purposes: to attain desperately craved validation.
 It is a solitary, narcissistic enterprise.
 If you’re unfortunate enough to feel the pathetic desire to do it, and you are not Louis C.K., your narcissism is punished by its lack of monetary worth.

-Granted, if you’re inoffensive-looking enough to get cast in a commercial as a fun-loving nerd who feels positively about a cable provider, or as the fun-loving nerd sidekick on a mid-season replacement show that’s canceled before the first episode even airs, you might make a little money.
-Chances are, however, you will not do either, and you will either give up, get pregnant, or move back to the hometown you foolishly thought you’d be able to escape.
+Granted, if you’re inoffensive-looking enough to get cast in an advert as a fun-loving nerd who feels positively about a useless prodyct, or as the fun-loving nerd sidekick on a pilot for a show that’s cancelled before the first episode even airs, you might make a little money.
+Chances are, however, you will not do either, and you will either give up, get pregnant or move back to the hometown you foolishly thought you’d be able to escape.
 Whatever you choose, your dreams are likely going to die before you do.

 I am but one of the doomed souls who performs the “craft” of which I speak, to incense variations of validation.
 Virtually every time I do, I operate at a financial and emotional loss.
 If I am paid in one drink, one solitary fucking drink, I consider the show a windfall.

 Still, day after day, I continue to plug away.
 Sometimes, I get the chance to do comedy festivals, which are ego-gratifying ways to hemorrhage money.
 I recently drove to one in Omaha from my home in (where else?)
 Los Angeles.
 And, as a stand-up, I am narcissistic enough to assume you’d like to read all about it.
 Which is why I’m writing this.
 That, and I lost one metric fuck ton of money on the trip, and I’ll recoup some of my losses if I write this.
 See what I mean?
 Self-serving.